Are you interested in serving as an Elections Clerk?

 City of Tomball elections are nonpartisan (no political parties); election workers are asked to refrain from displaying electioneering/advertising materials supporting a particular City candidate on their vehicles or property during early voting and on Election Day.

-Service as an Election Clerk in the May 5, 2018 Election will be on the following dates and may be in 4, 8 or 12-hour increments:
+Service as an Election Clerk in the May 2, 2020 Election will be on the following dates and may be in 4, 8 or 12-hour increments.
+Elections clerk will arrive 30 mins., prior to polls opening.

 Election Identifications Certificate (EIC) Now Required for Texas Voters